joelpt/quickfort/readme.txt

-Advanced transformations
+Advanced transformations                                        {#advtransforms}
 ------------------------

 Repetition and transformation commands can be combined for some interesting effects.
 To get the effect you want, however, you need to understand how Quickfort 2.0's transformation engine works.

-QF keeps track of two 'transformation buckets' during transformation.
-We will call these buckets the 'Memory bucket', or bucket A, and the 'Working bucket', or bucket B.
+QF keeps track of two *transformation buckets* during transformation.
+We will call these buckets the **Memory bucket**, or bucket A, and the **Working bucket**, or bucket B.

-At the start of a transformation sequence, QF sets both buckets A and B to the original, untransformed blueprint.

-QF then executes each command in the transformation sequence in order.

-*Transformation commands* like `rotcw` affect *only* the Working bucket B. The contents of B will be replaced with the transformed version of B.

-*Repetition commands* like `5e`, on the other hand, utilize both buckets A and B. More specifically, A and B are *repeated in series* in the direction you indicate.
-The result of that repetition then replaces the contents of both A and B. If you specify `5e`, for example, you are actually getting the content of the buckets in series as the result: ABABA.

-Once all transformations in the sequence have been performed, the contents of *Working bucket B* are returned as the result, to be designated by Quickfort.

-Let's try following through an example.
-Observe how the buckets change as we execute the following transformation sequence:
+Let's follow an example and observer how the buckets change as we execute the following transformation sequence:

     #dig The blueprint we'll be transforming
     d d d #